tinted-theming/base24/styling.md

 | ![Colour](https://placehold.it/25/67cdff/000000?text=+) | base16 | 4    | Blue                | NA |
 | ![Colour](https://placehold.it/25/e48bff/000000?text=+) | base17 | 5    | Purple              | NA |

 Note: Items in parenthesis for the Terminal/Colour Use do not have an identified terminal use and are a more generic colour description.
 Implementation may vary depending on the Base24 scheme.

-Note: *Bright* refers to the variant of the color that has higher luminance and saturation compared to the non-bright variant.
+Note: In `HSL` terms, **Bright** refers to a colour with a Lightness (`L`) value close to `50`, which is a balanced midpoint between dark and light.
+It also typically has a Saturation (`S`) value close to `100`, meaning the colour is vivid and not muted.
+This results in a colour that appears bright and vivid compared to another colour.
+However, brightness is relative, meaning one colour can be considered brighter than another even if both are not particularly bright.
+For example, a colour with higher saturation and a lightness closer to `50` may be perceived as brighter than a less saturated or darker variant, even if neither is intensely bright.

 ![Red and Bright Red Example](https://raw.github.com/tinted-theming/base24/main/red-and-bright-red-example.png)